yivgen/flashcards_app/README.md

-A Django app to help you learn with flashcards
+A Django/NextJS app to help you learn with flashcards